Before you call

 The overview below explains how this service works, common problems we see, and what Sacramento homeowners should expect before scheduling.

 Sacramento's mild climate and SMUD's electricity rates make heat pumps one of the smartest HVAC investments a homeowner can make right now.
-With federal tax credits and utility rebates available through 2032, the economics have never been better.
+With current SMUD rebates for qualifying systems, the economics are strong.

 Why Heat Pumps Work So Well in Sacramento